phatalways-sleeping/benjamin-assistant/README.md

 GPT_MODEL=<YOUR_MODEL> # gpt-3.5-turbo, gpt-4
 ```

-Moreover, add these to .env file if you want to use the server:
+Moreover, add these to .env file for the assistant to locate the files and directories:

 - The absolute path to the template you want to use.
 ```env